schnerring/schnerring.github.io/content/blog/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Endpoint Port    | `51820`                                        |
 | Keepalive        | `25`                                           |

 To mitigate risks against DNS poisoning, resolve the server's hostname and enter its IP as **Endpoint Address**.
 You can do this by running `nslookup ch5-wireguard.mullvad.net` in a shell.
+Make sure to not confuse this address with the SOCKS5 Proxy Address from Mullvad's server list!

 Repeat the steps above to add another server, e.g., `ch6-wireguard`.
-Note that for all endpoint configurations, the **Endpoint Port** is `51820`.
+Note that all endpoint configurations use the **Endpoint Port** `51820`.

 ### Local Peers